vrstelios/Go-API/README.md

 After that you can take the tables from the file `schama.sql` and you create to in your db.
 Some you can make yet the data simple you take data from the file `insertData.sql`

+### Sawgger
+The project have swagger in order to you see the api `URL` which there are in the app.

+So when you run the app, going in this `url http://localhost:8000/docs/index.html#/` in order to you see all the app

 # Create a request (POST)

 Do Post in postman in this url http://localhost:8000/api/createTourism with body from the json file which have in data file.